Click the link to see our complete LACoFD Organization Chart.

 Deputy Fire Chief Anthony M. Whittle, who oversees the Central Operations Bureau, has served as a full-time member of the Los Angeles County Fire Department for over 27 years.
 He is a second-generation firefighter who has been around the Department his whole life.

-On March 28, 2017, Acting Deputy Fire Chief James Robinson was reassigned to the Special Services Bureau (SSB).
+On November 16, 2017, Acting Deputy Fire Chief Thomas C. Ewald was reassigned to the Special Services Bureau (SSB).
 SSB is comprised of the Command and Control Division (Dispatch), Construction and Maintenance Division (Crafts and Project Management), Information Management Division (IT) and the Fleet Services Division (Field Repair and Fire Shops).

 Christopher AndersonDeputy Fire Chief | Administrative Services Bureau